Crystalline representations and Wach modules in the relative case: - -adic Hodge theory

 \subsection{The crystalline period ring}

 In this section, we will recall the definition and properties of crystalline period rings following \cite{brinon-padicrep-relatif}.
-Note that Brinon defines these rings under certain assumption on his base rings (cf. the condition (BR) on \cite[p.
-9]{brinon-padicrep-relatif}).
-However, this assumption always holds in our setting.
+Note that Brinon defines these rings under a certain assumption on his base ring (see condition (BR) on \cite[p.
+9]{brinon-padicrep-relatif}) which is always true in our setting.